Day of the dead – Mexico

 This Chinese harvest festival is also known as the mid-autumn festival.

 It is held on the 15th day of the 8th month of the Chinese lunisolar calendar, under a full moon.
 This means that it usually takes place between mid-September and early October.
-In 2024 it will take place on 17 September.
+In 2024 it took place on 17 September and in 2025 it will take place on 6 October.

 It is believed that on this day the moon is at its brightest and fullest, coinciding with harvest time.
 Sometimes this full moon is even referred to as the harvest moon.